Evaluation of the imputation performance of the program IMPUTE in an admixed sample from Mexico City using several model designs

 In this study, we evaluated the imputation performance of the widely used program IMPUTE in an admixed sample from Mexico City using different imputation strategies (single-step vs. two-step imputation) and reference panels (HapMap and 1000 Genomes).
 We have previously described that this sample primarily has Native American (62%) and European contributions (33%), with a low proportion of African ancestry (5%) .
 Importantly, there are no Native American reference samples in the HapMap or 1000 Genomes datasets, so it is of relevance to test the relative imputation performance of these reference panels in the Mexican sample.
 In an analysis of imputed markers on chromosome 12, we observed that for this sample there are only minor differences in imputation accuracy between the single-step and two-step approaches (Table 1).
 The concordance rate of the single-step approach is only slightly higher than that of the two-step approach (99.1% vs. 98.4% when using the HapMap phase II combined reference sample, respectively).
 In contrast, the imputation efficacy (i.e. proportion of non-missing genotypes) was higher for the two-step than the single-step imputation approach (90.1% vs. 85.5%, respectively).
 Therefore, our study confirms the two-step approach as the preferable imputation strategy, because it provides flexibility and faster imputation times, while providing an overly similar imputation performance to the single-step approach.

 As expected, we observed that adding the HapMap Phase III Mexican American sample from LA to the HapMap Phase II combined reference sample there were marginal increases in both accuracy (99.4% vs. 99.1%) and efficacy (85.9% vs. 85.5%) (Table 1).
-We also anticipated to find that reducing the threshold of the imputation confidence scores (the INFO score measures) when calling the imputed genotypes would result on lower imputation accuracy and higher proportions of non-missing genotypes.
-The reductions observed in imputation accuracy were relatively minor, from 98.4% with an INFO score threshold of 0.9 to 95.5% with an INFO score threshold of 0.5 (Figure 1).
-This relatively small reduction in overall imputation accuracy is primarily due to the fact that most genotypes (and markers) have very high INFO scores.
-Therefore, adding the relatively small percentage of genotypes with lower INFO scores (and lower concordance rates) does not produce a major shift in overall imputation accuracy.
+We also anticipated to find that reducing the posterior probability thresholds when calling the imputed genotypes would result on lower imputation accuracy and higher proportions of non-missing genotypes.
+The reductions observed in imputation accuracy were relatively minor, from 98.4% with a posterior probability threshold of 0.9 to 95.5% with a threshold of 0.5 (Figure 1).
+This relatively small reduction in overall imputation accuracy is primarily due to the fact that most genotypes have very high posterior probabilities.
+Therefore, adding the relatively small percentage of genotypes with lower posterior probabilities (and lower concordance rates) does not produce a major shift in overall imputation accuracy.
 Of all masked markers on chromosome 12, 61.5% had INFO scores higher than 0.9, 15.4% had INFO scores between 0.8 and 0.9, 6.5% had INFO scores between 0.7 and 0.8, 6.2% had info scores between 0.6 and 0.7, 3.8% had INFO scores between 0.5 and 0.6, and 6.7% INFO scores lower than 0.5 (see also discussion below about the relationship of imputation efficacy and accuracy and allele frequency).